-This topic contains 29 replies, has 11 voices, and was last updated by Phil 3 days, 2 hours ago.
+- This topic has 29 replies, 11 voices, and was last updated 2 years ago by Phil.

 I’m new to this forum.
 My wife has just been granted high rate Mobility and we are looking at getting a motorbility car.